BlazingDB/blazingsql/docs/graph.rst

               BindableTableScan(table=[[main, orders]], filters=[[<($0, 10)]], projects=[[0, 1, 3]], aliases=[[$f0, o_custkey, o_totalprice]])

-The conversion of the relational algebra gets done by the function transform_json_tree in PhysicialPlanGenerator.h.
-This function gets called by build_batch_graph.
+The conversion of the relational algebra gets done by the function ``transform_json_tree`` in :blazing_repo:`PhysicalPlanGenerator.h</engine/src/execution_graph/logic_controllers/PhysicalPlanGenerator.h>`.
+This function gets called by ``build_batch_graph``.

-This new relational algebra plan is converted into a graph and each node in the graph becomes an execution kernel, while each edge becomes a CacheMachine.
+This new relational algebra plan is converted into a graph and each node in the graph becomes an execution kernel, while each edge becomes a ``CacheMachine``.

-The graph is created by ral::batch::tree_processor that has a function called build_batch_graph.
+The graph is created by ``ral::batch::tree_processor`` that has a function called ``build_batch_graph``.
 This produces the actual graph object, which is what contains all the execution kernels and CacheMachines.
-The graph has a function called execute() which is what actually starts the run() function of every execution kernel, each on its own thread.
+The graph has a function called ``execute()`` which is what actually starts the ``run()`` function of every execution kernel, each on its own thread.

 Column/Table Wrappers
 ---------------------